Elizabeth Ball (soccer): Early life

-College Soccer
+College career

 Ball attended Penn State University (2014–2017), majoring in Biobehavioral Health.
 She started every game (24) her freshman year as a centerback, scoring one goal and helping to secure 9 shutouts.
 The 20–4–0 season ended in the NCAA Elite Eight in a 2–1 loss to Texas A&M. As a sophomore (2015), Ball won numerous accolades for her defense including BIG Ten Defensive Player of the Week (twice), TopDrawerSoccer.com Team of the Week and, as a team, winning the Big Ten Tournament.
 The biggest prize, however, came when Penn State Women's Soccer won the NCAA College Cup Championship, without allowing a single goal in the entire tournament.
 Ball started all 27 games on a backline that secured 15 shutouts.
 In addition, she scored 3 goals.
 The season ended 22–3–2 with the 1–0 win over Duke in the 2015 College Cup final.

 In 2016, Ball started all 21 games, helped to secure 9 shutouts, and scored 2 goals and 1 assist.
 She was named to the BIG Ten First Team and the NSCAA All Great Lakes Region Second Team.
 The team lost to Virginia in the NCAA tournament to end the season 12–5–4.
 In her senior season, Ball was co-captain and started 21 of 23 games, scored 3 goals and helped to secure 12 shutouts.
 The team lost to Stanford, the 2017 College Cup winner, in the Elite Eight on a 15–5–4 record.
 She ended her Penn State career as the 4th all-time leader in minutes played with a total of 7,881 minutes over 95 games.

 Club career

+Portland Thorns, 2018–2019

 Ball signed her first professional contract with the Portland Thorns in 2018.
 She made her first start against the North Carolina Courage in Cary on March 24, 2018.
 She appeared in 7 games in the 2018 season.
 In the 2019 season, Ball played in 16 matches, 14 of which were starts.
 She made her first career playoff start (and played 45 minutes) in the NWSL semi-finals against the Chicago Red Stars on Oct.
 20.

+Utah Royals, 2020

-As the 2020 season began, Ball was traded to Utah Royals FC.
+As the 2020 season began, Ball was traded to Utah Royals.
 She appeared in five matches of the NWSL Challenge Cup, starting in four.

+Kansas City Current, 2021–

+Ball joined the Kansas City Current before its inaugural 2021 season.
+She scored her first NWSL goal against the Houston Dash on October 13, 2021.
+Following that season, she signed a three-year contract through 2024.